 - avoid bureaucracy and delays for travellers when showing up at the borders;

 - ensure a coordinated and harmonised risk assessment of third-country nationals.

 Nationals of visa waiver countries will still be able to travel without a visa.
-Nonetheless, they will have to obtain the travel authorisation prior to travelling to the Schengen Area.
+Nonetheless, they will have to obtain the travel authorization prior to travelling to the Schengen Area.

-4. How does the ETIAS authorisation system work?
+4. How will the ETIAS Europe system work?

 After filling in the online application form, the system will conduct checks against EU information systems for borders and security.
 The system will usually issue the authorization within minutes.

-ETIAS is expected to be operational from May 2023.
-The ETIAS Regulation provides for transitional measures to ensure a smooth roll out of the system.
+The authorization system will be operational from November 2023.
+The Regulation provides for transitional measures to ensure a smooth roll out of the system.
 The European Commission will communicate the confirmed date on their official website.

-For further information regarding the ETIAS authorisation system, you can also refer to the official memo (PDF) for additional questions and answers on ETIAS.
+For further information regarding the ETIAS Europe system, you can also refer to the official memo (PDF) for additional questions and answers on ETIAS.